nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

-Nothing type is a type whose set of values is an empty set Unit type is a type whose set of values is a set with one element BIG question: what if we made an arbitrary precision int type? and float tpye?
+Nothing type is a type whose set of values is an empty set Unit type is a type whose set of values is a set with one element BIG question: what if we made an arbitrary precision int type? and float type?

 # Types